-The presiding judge is responsible for collecting the score sheets from the two scoring judges and checking to see that a score has been entered on each scoring criteria and that the "Best" categories have been completed.
+The presiding judge is responsible for collecting the score sheets from the two scoring judges and checking to see that a score has been entered on each scoring criteria and that at the State tournament, the "Best Witness and "Best Attorney" scoresheets have been completed.
 A score sheet runner will come to the presiding judge to pick up all three score sheets immediately after each round.
 After the score sheets have been submitted, all three judges will proceed with giving feedback to each team.